NCBI-Hackathons/HaploFHIR/README.md

 # HaploFHIR
 A Prototype to Detect Baseline Haploblocks from Popular SNP Chips and Port them to EMRs

-# Using p53 as an example to define toxic paths in graphs
+# Using p53 and K562 as an example to define toxic paths in graphs

 ## Scroll down